Families First Coronavirus Response Act (FFCRA) benefits small businesses and families

 If you need to take leave to take care of a family member because of the coronavirus, it must be because you are unable to work or telework and are:

 - Caring for someone who is under a federal, state, or local quarantine or isolation order

 - Caring for a child due to a school or daycare closure

 - Experiencing a closely similar scenario

-The credit you can receive for caring for someone else is equal to the number of days you can’t work, multiplied by whichever of these two numbers is smaller:
+The credit you can receive for caring for someone else is equal to the number of days you can’t work (up to 50 days), multiplied by whichever of these two numbers is smaller:

 - Two-thirds of your average daily self-employment income for the taxable year

 After April 1, 2021, the days for paid sick and family leave reset, and you may be eligible for up to 10 days of paid sick leave and up to 60 days of paid family leave.